BernardinD/PhotoWordFind/README.md

 available immediately.
 The JDK location is persisted in `PWF_JAVA_HOME` and prepended to your user `PATH` without affecting other JDK versions.
 Every Firebase CLI command includes `--project=pwfapp-f314d`, so no `firebase use` state is required.
-The script downloads the common debug keystore, registers its SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing and finally writes a `.bootstrap_complete` file.
+It prints progress messages for each step—including when downloading the keystore, parsing the Firebase Functions config value and registering the SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing—and finally writes a `.bootstrap_complete` file.
 The Android build checks for this file and runs the script automatically when absent.